 Da'as Zekenim: Avraham Avinu went to Eretz Kena'an twice.
 The first time, he defeated the four kings, followed by the Bris Bein ha'Besarim, when he was 70.
 He returned to Charan, 1 and left again when he was 75.
 The Torah is not always in order.
 2

-Da'as Zekenim, Chizkuni, Tosfos Berachos7b): Avraham Avinu went to Eretz Kena'an twice.
-Until Shishi (Bereishis 15:6) discusses the second time (when he went there to stay), and from 15:7 (Bris Bein ha'Besarim), discusses the first time 1 , after which he returned to Charan.
+Riva (to 12:10); Tosfos to Berachos 7b: Avraham Avinu went to Eretz Kena'an twice.
+Until verse 15:6 discusses the second time (when he went there to stay), and from 15:7 (Bris Bein ha'Besarim, until the end of Chapter 15), discusses the first time, 3 after which he returned to Charan.
 4

 Moshav Zekenim: Likewise, we find that he was 74 when he defeated the four kings later in this Parshah.
-(How can he say so?
-Before the war, Lot went to Sedom due to his wealth after returning with Avraham from Mitzrayim!
-Tosfos (Shabbos 10b) says that Avraham was 75 when he defeated the kings.)
+(The verses connote that before the war, Lot returned with Avraham from Mitzrayim with great wealth, and chose to live in Sedom, after Avraham was 75!
+Perhaps also this is out of order - PF.)

-Riva (verse 10) supports this from Brachos 7b.
-It says that Avraham was the first to call Hashem "Adon", and cites Bereishis 15:8.
-It should have cited Bereishis 15:2!
-Rather, the Parshiyos are out of order; Bris Bein ha'Besarim was before Pasuk 2.
-Also, it cannot be that the entire Parshah was said at once.
-Verse five was said at night, for He asked Avraham to count the stars, and in verse 12 it says that the sun set!
+They support this from Berachos 7b.
+The Gemara says that Avraham was the first to call Hashem "Adon," and cites 15:8.
+It should have cited 15:2!
+Rather, the Parshiyos are out of order; Bris Bein ha'Besarim took place before verse 15:2.
+Also, verse 15:5 was said at night, for He asked Avraham to count the stars, and yet in 15:12 it says that the sun set!